Skip to content

 • Earthquake and landslides

 These perils can also be bought separately.
-But some Ottawa insurers include them in a comprehensive home insurance package.
+However, some Ottawa insurers include them in a comprehensive home insurance package.

 What is Not covered by Ottawa Home Insurance?